Ar1sto/RavenHunter/README.md

 <div align="center">
   <h1>=== ATTENTION ===</h1>
-  <p>The cia actively blocks traffic from the TOR network when scraping and VPN providers give timeout error messages.
+  <p>The CIA actively blocks traffic from the TOR network when scraping and VPN providers give timeout error messages.
 I haven't had the time to look into other options like implementing proxy rotation yet.
 If you want to support me, please send me your criticism and suggestions.</p>
 </div>
----

 ## Table of Contents